Rise0x00/MultiProxyFinder/README.md

 # How to use it?
 ◉ Run the script using <code>python3 main.py</code>

-◉ Enter the protocol you need (HTTPS or SOCKS4)
+◉ Enter the protocol you need ([HTTPS, SOCKS4, SOCKS5] or [1, 2, 3])

-◉ Select a country (two-letter ISO code, for example 'US', 'RU', 'IT') or 'ALL' for all
+◉ Select a country (two-letter ISO code, for example 'US', 'RU', 'IT', 'FR') or 'ALL' for all

 ◉ You will receive a terminal output and a file

 ◉ Attention!
 The file with the proxy addresses is overwritten every search.

 # Future plans

-◉ Add SOCKS5 parsing

 ◉ Add more sources proxy